cadCAD-org/cadCAD/README.md

 and environmental processes to understand and visualize network behavior under various conditions.
 Support for \
 A/B testing policies, monte carlo analysis and other common numerical methods is provided.

-SimCAD is written in Python3.
+SimCAD is written in Python 3.

 **1. Install Dependencies:**
 ```bash